minusnine/ericgar.com/content/post/boulder-2018/index.md

 {{< img "3.jpg" "James Canyon" >}}

-The original plan for me and my friend was [to skip the wedding](https://ericgar.com/2019/01/13/sonoma-2018/) and go on a guy's trip.
-The wives overruled that plan.
-But, since I was out west and had a bunch of vacation days to spare, I had really wanted to tack on a camping trip.
+Since I was out West already to [to attend a friend's wedding](https://ericgar.com/2019/01/13/sonoma-2018/) and had a bunch of vacation days to spare, I had really wanted to tack on a camping trip.
 Then I procrastinated on getting permits and finding an appropriate solo route.
 So I fell back to my old haunt of cycling in Boulder, Colorado.